alyssia-chen/alyssia-chen.github.io/projects/ICS314WarriorRideBuddies.md

   - Meteor
   - React
   - Javascript
-summary: My team developed a web application that tracks users' COVID status over time and allows them to keep their vaccination record in the application.
+summary: We created an application to help University of Hawaii at Manoa students get to and from campus through the use of carpools.

 ---

 ## Overview of the project